umarhassan-mitodl/24.251-spring-2005/content/pages/readings.md

 Friedman, Michael. _Reconsidering Logical Positivism_ .
 New York, NY: Cambridge University Press, 1999.
 ISBN: 0521624495.

 Murzi, Mauro.
 "Logical Positivism."
 Forthcoming in _The New Encyclopedia of Unbelief_.
 Edited by Tom Flynn.
 Amherst, NY: Prometheus Books, 2007.
 ISBN: 1591023912.
-(See [Mauro Maurzi's Web site](http://murzim.net/LP/LP00.html) on logical positivism.)
+(See {{% resource_link "6a867219-5ae7-4731-afba-184ca349ca21" "Mauro Maurzi's Web site" %}} on logical positivism.)

 Hempel, Carl G. "Empiricist Criteria of Cognitive Significance."
 In _The Philosophy of Language_ .
 {{< tdclose >}}